 Listing 1.
 Simplified algorithm walkthrough (without "threshold-based regeneration").
 A thread buffer holds 8 tiles (8x256 rays).
 The total number of tiles is 16.
-The left
+The left part represents active tiles in thread buffer.
+The right part after the slash is a queue of tiles that

-Figure 1: An example of image subdivided to 16 tiles.
+Рис.
+1.: An example of image subdivided to 16 tiles.
 Each tile is enumerated with hexadecimal number from 0 to F. We sort all tiles basing on their maximum trace depth.
 Tiles E and F have very large maximum trace depth.
 They come to the thread buffer first and finish last.
 Opposite to that tiles 0,1,4,8,C have low maximum trace depth equals to one.
 They come last and live just 1 bounce in the buffer.
 Thus, we reduce total kernel calls number.